raspberrypilearning/dont-fall-through/en/step_7.md

 Change the style of your game or add more.

 You could:
-+ Add a third or fourth player with different keys.
++ Add a third or fourth player with different keys
-+ Use `Save As` to create a copy of your scene and create another level.
++ Use `Save As` to create a copy of your scene and create another level
-+ Choose different materials and particle effect settings.
++ Choose different materials and particle effect settings
-+ Add sound effects for rolling over good and bad tiles.
++ Add sound effects for rolling over good and bad tiles
-+ Change the camera angle.
++ Change the camera angle
-+ Try setting the gravity and mass of the tiles to different values.
++ Try setting the gravity and mass of the tiles to different values

 --- no-print ---